maheshsai252/iplprediction/README.md

 Aim is to predict winner of match.

-Found venue , toss winner and decission after winning toss are important factors for predicting winner
+Found venue , toss winner and decission after winning toss are important factors for predicting winner of match.